 Class Dojo is an app which allows parents and teachers to communicate via messages.
 You will be given a sign in code which connects you to your class teacher and class message feed.
 Your class teacher may also share photos and videos to share your child's learning with you.
 Please note, although we endeavour to respond as quickly as possible to any message, we cannot guarantee we will respond immediately.
+Messages will be responded to during the school working hours of 7:30am -05:30pm.
+If your message is sent during teaching time for the same day, please ring the office on 01903 243099.
 Any information regarding your child's absence, medical appointments and changes to pick up, including late collections, must be reported to the school office and not via Dojo.

-Useful information about your child's day
+Your child's day at school

 The school gates open at 8.25am and are locked at 8.35am.
 Any child arriving after this point must sign in as late at the front office.

-Children for Peach and Apple classes are welcomed in from outside the Main Reception building, side entrance, while Cherry and Pear classes are welcomed from the outside area which is accessed by the side gate near our medical office on Clive Avenue.
+Children in Peach and Pear classes are welcomed from the main Clive Avenue entrance, while Cherry and Apple classes are welcomed from the outside area which is accessed by the side gate on Clive Avenue.